svalinn/Cubit-plugin/README.md

 - [unix build sh](https://github.com/svalinn/Cubit-plugin/blob/453a2903306a635dbaedb573521f96351a83ed6b/scripts/unix_share_build.sh#L218)

-Create a pull request to the develop branch with these changes
+Create a pull request to the develop branch with these changes to the .github/workflows CI yml files

 Wait for the CI to run tests on the new code and the pull requested to be approved

-Once the pull request is merged then create a release from the develop branch, this will lauch more CI that builds the plugins for various systems and versions.
+Once the pull request is merged into develop then create a release from the develop branch, this will launch more CI that builds the plugins for various systems and versions.

 Update the links in the table at the top of the README.md to contain a link to the new plugin (which should now be attached to the release)